-The version of Avalanche MC you install depends on your network management needs.
-If you plan to manage both mobile and network infrastructure devices, you should install the Enterprise version of Avalanche MC.
-If you plan to manage mobile devices only, you should install the Site version of Avalanche MC.
-If you have already installed the Enterprise Server and other components of Avalanche MC on another system and just want to view the happenings at the console, you should install the Console only version of Avalanche MC.
+The type of Avalanche MC you install depends on your network management needs.

+- If you plan to manage both mobile and network infrastructure devices in a distributed server environment, you should install Avalanche MC Enterprise. - If you plan to manage both mobile device and network infrastructure appliances, but in a centralized dServer environment (only one dServer) you should install Avalanche MC Site. - If you plan to manage mobile devices only install Avalanche MC Site. - If you have already installed the Enterprise Server and other components of Avalanche MC on another system and just want to view the happenings at the console, you should install the Console only version of Avalanche MC.

 Be sure you review the installation requirements for each version.